GibsonEk-robotics/gibsonek-robotics.github.io/doc/src/functions.md

 - Channel 7: Top back right, Counterclockwise
 - Channel 8: Top back left, Clockwise

+## compassMovement

+This was supposed to use the magnetic field sensors built into the bluerobotics navigator to move in a staight line, correcting for drift.
+However, we don't currently have a thorough enough understanding of how the sensor is oriented/calibrated to make this work.
+Potential project if anyone is interested.

+## gpsMovementLib

+This would hypothetically make the robot move towards a target GPS coordinate, but since the robot cannot get a gps signal underwater, it doesn't work.
+Do not use this library unless you have an "underwater gps."

 ## ScanRotationLib

 NOT fire and forget.
 Makes the robot yaw for a specified amount of time, then pause for a specified amount of time.
 It will run through that loop a specified number of times before exiting. sensorsLogLib is built into the function.
 The parameters (nav, runtimes = 3, ScanDect = True, turnTime = 0.9, turnSpeed = 0.175 waitTime = 1) reliably made the robot turn 90 degrees to the right in 2024.